Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: Introduction

-We develop a new (restarted) CMRH method for solving multi-shifted linear systems of the form~(\ref{eq1.1}) built upon a shifted Hessenberg procedure.
-We show that by forcing the shifted residuals to be cospatial to the~\textit{seed} system residual at every cycle, the proposed method can preserve the shift-invariance property of Krylov subspaces at moderate storage and lower computational cost, similarly to the restarted shifted GMRES method.
-It is well known that preconditioning is an essential component of Krylov subspace solvers.
-Standard preconditioning techniques are in general not suitable for solving shifted linear systems, as they may destroy the shift-invariance property (\ref{eq1.2})~\cite{BJKSS,XMGTZHG, MIADBS,MBMBG}.
-In this paper, we present an inner-outer iterative scheme based on nested Krylov subspace methods, where the inner solver is a multi-shifted Krylov method such as shifted FOM, shifted IDR($s$), shifted QMRIDR($s$) or shifted BiCGSTAB($\ell$) methods, that acts as a preconditioner for an outer flexible CMRH (FCMRH) method \cite{KZCG}.
+We propose an extension of (restarted) CMRH for solving multi-shifted linear systems which preserves the shift-invariance property of Krylov subspaces by forcing the shifted residuals to be collinear to the~\textit{seed} system residual at every cycle, at moderate extra storage and arithmetic operations.
+It is well known that the use of a preconditioner is essential to accelerate the convergence of Krylov subspace solvers.
+Many conventional preconditioning techniques are not suitable for solving shifted linear systems as they do not ensure that property~(\ref{eq1.2}) holds for the preconditioned systems~\cite{BJKSS,XMGTZHG,MIADBS,MBMBG}.
+We present an inner-outer iterative scheme based on nested Krylov subspace methods, where the inner solver is a multi-shifted Krylov method such as shifted FOM, shifted IDR($s$), shifted QMRIDR($s$) or shifted BiCGSTAB($\ell$) methods that acts as a preconditioner for an outer flexible CMRH (FCMRH) solver \cite{KZCG}.

-The rest of the paper is organized as follows.
-In Section~\ref{sec2}, we briefly review the (restarted) CMRH method and we present the development of a shifted variant for solving multi-shifted linear systems.
-In Section~\ref{sec3}, we derive a restarted shifted CMRH method that preserves the shift-invariance property of Krylov subspaces by forcing the shifted residuals to be cospatial to the~\textit{seed} system residual at every cycle.
-Both the implementation details and the algorithmic costs are discussed.
-In Section~\ref{sec4}, we propose a cost-effective nested Krylov subspace method based on the shifted CMRH method for solving multi-shifted linear systems.
-Section~\ref{sec5} presents numerical experiments on shifted linear systems arising from quantum chromodynamics (QCD) and the solutions of PDEs/FDEs.
+The rest of the current paper is organized as follows.
+In Section~\ref{sec2}, we briefly review the (restarted) CMRH method and we extend it to the solution of multi-shifted linear systems.
+In Section~\ref{sec3}, we derive a restarted shifted CMRH method that preserves the shift-invariance property of Krylov subspaces by forcing the shifted residuals to be collinear to the~\textit{seed} system residual at every cycle.
+Implementation details and algorithmic complexity of the new method are discussed.
+In Section~\ref{sec4}, we propose a cost-effective nested Krylov subspace method based on shifted CMRH for solving multi-shifted linear systems.
+Section~\ref{sec5} presents numerical evidence of the potential of the new family of methods to solve efficiently shifted linear systems arising from QCD and from the solutions of PDEs/FDEs.
 In Section~\ref{sec6}, the paper closes with some final remarks.